aa-it-vasa/IOT2024-labs/lab3_instructions.md

    the validity of group CA is also verified.
 4. The Thing then connects to an interested gateway through the use of group CA. TLS mutual authentication happens between gateway and Thing now, and can be through MQTT.
-Local IP address is used to locate the MQTT broker, unlike the first and second step where an _endpoint_ was used.
+The local IP address is used to locate the MQTT broker, unlike the first and second step where an _endpoint_ was used.
-5. Once connection is established, data now flows through the gateway to the server using MQTT protocol.
+5. Once connection is established, data now flows through the gateway to the server using the MQTT protocol.

 ## References